 When logging in to an application that is protected by Duo, you will still enter your username and password.
 After inputting your login information, Duo requires you to complete a method of second-factor authentication.
-This could be a push notification to a smartphone app that you have to approve, inserting a hardware token into your computer, entering a code you recieved via SMS (text message), or answering a phone call and pushing a button on the dialpad.
+This could be a push notification to a smartphone app that you have to approve, inserting a USB-based Security Key into your computer, entering a code you received via SMS (text message), or answering a phone call and pushing a button on the dialpad.
 Duo does not replace or require you to change your username and password.
 Think of Duo as a layer of security added to your pre-existing login method.

 Who will use Duo 2FA?

 As of January 2020, Duo 2FA is required for all SCU Faculty and Staff.
 All students will be required to enroll in Duo by November 9, 2021.

 Check out our FAQs, see set up instructions on our Help Guide, or Enroll your device now.